Law enforcement, students speak at Safe School Summit

 In his honor, Bullock’s family created the Jeremy Bullock Memorial Trust and Charities through Jeremy, which sponsor and fund a number of things, including the Jeremy Bullock Safe Schools Summit.

-The third annual summit took was held Wednesday and Thursday at the Copper King Hotel and Convention Center with two days of speakers and workshops for teachers and school staff, with the mission of making schools safer for students.
+The third annual summit took was held Tuesday and Wednesday at the Copper King Hotel and Convention Center with two days of speakers and workshops for teachers and school staff, with the mission of making schools safer for students.

 People are also reading…